guelfoweb/fbid/README.md

 FBid
 ====

-Show info about the author by facebook photo url
+Show info about the author by facebook photo url.

 **Usage**